modu/website_grokit_ca/articles/web/GettingThingsDone/GettingThingsDone.markdown

 * A lot of scattered information on [the excellent 43 folders article](http://www.43folders.com/2004/09/08/getting-started-with-getting-things-done) about GTD.
 Tends to be more implementation focused a split on a lot of different posts.
 * The [wikipedia page](http://en.wikipedia.org/wiki/Getting_things_done) is a good overview of the topic if your are unfamiliar with GTD.

+## What Works for Me

+Over the years, I have been using my own version of GTD.
+A few modifications that I have found useful:

+- Use a pomodoro timer.
+Have a goal (e.g. a good day of work is 10 pomodoros!, a good after work session is 4 pomodoros, ...).
+It helps me focus (focus on ignoring distractions) and it allows me to set an amount of work, after which I can relax and do what I like.
+This works marvel for motivation.
+[Online pomodoro implementation here.](http://www.moosti.com/).

+- Exercise!
+Turns out this is a must for me.
+I get unfocused, stressed and nervous if I do not exercise.
+I need to do it every-day.
+45 minutes jog before lunch is ideal.